 4. How to Love by Thich Nhat Hanh

-Thich Nhat Hahn has a selection of these “Mindfulness Essentials” – also including How to Relax, Hot to Sit, and How to Fight – and I think they’re brilliant.
+Thich Nhat Hanh has a selection of these “Mindfulness Essentials” – also including How to Relax, Hot to Sit, and How to Fight – and I think they’re brilliant for relaxing reading.

-How to Relax would have been a more obvious choice to include in this list, but How to Love has got to be my favourite.
-I think Thich Nhat Hahn’s writing will always be calming, and I especially enjoy when he’s talking about our connections with others.
+How to Relax would have been a more obvious choice to include in this list, but How to Love has got to be my favourite (read my thoughts here).
+I think Thich Nhat Hanh’s writing will always be calming, and I especially enjoy when he’s talking about our connections with others.

 Our true home is inside, but it’s also in our loved ones around us.
 When you’re in a loving relationship, you and the other person can be a true home for each other.
 In Vietnamese, the nickname for a person’s life partner is “my home.”